npearsonat/bc_mental_health_clinics/README.md

 ![BC Vulnerability](graphics/van_lang_gap.png)

+### Language Access Gap Methodology
+To identify communities underserved by language-matched mental health services, this analysis cross-references 2021 Census mother tongue data with the languages offered by nearby clinics.

+For each of the 10 most common non-English languages in the clinic dataset — Punjabi, Mandarin, Cantonese, Tagalog, Spanish, Korean, Vietnamese, Hindi, Arabic, and Farsi — DAs where more than 15% of residents speak that language as their mother tongue are identified.
+The number of nearby clinics offering that language is then counted within each DA's variable search radius.

+DAs are flagged as underserved when their clinic count for a given language falls below the 25th percentile of all DAs with a significant speaker population for that language.
+This relative threshold accounts for the fact that urban areas have far more clinics overall — a DA in Surrey with 13 Punjabi clinics nearby may still be underserved relative to its large Punjabi-speaking population.

+Mother tongue was used rather than total language knowledge, as it is a stronger indicator of preference for language-matched mental health services.
+Research consistently shows that therapy delivered in a patient's first language produces significantly better outcomes.

 | White Rock | Langley |
 |-------------|-----------------|
 | ![BC Vulnerability](graphics/white_rock_mandarin.png) | ![Vancouver Vulnerability](graphics/langley_korean.png) |

+White Rock has a high population of Mandarin speakers with 0 clinics within 10km.
+Langley similarly has up to 18% Korean DAs with 0 clinics within 10km.

 | Prince George| Kelowna |
 |-------------|-----------------|
 | ![BC Vulnerability](graphics/prince_george_punjabi.png) | ![Vancouver Vulnerability](graphics/punjabi_kelowna.png) |

+Prince George and Kelowna have high populations of Punjabi speakers, yet they both seem to have 0 clinics within either 15km or 40km of a few DAs.
+These ranges were estimated based on urban/rural classification.

+# Recommendation

+My recommendation is to investigate areas of oversaturation and possibly transfer practitioners to mental health clinics where they are needed.
+For example, Vancouver is a very well covered area of BC.
+There are many areas of the city where there is lots of access to clinics in a multitude of languages.
+I think some clinitions or translators should be moved to White Rock, or these areas should recieve an expansion in their multilanguage offerings.